 I have a basic, laid-back approach to flight instructing.
-When someone comes to me to learn how to fly, I tell them that I only have two goals: to make them a safe pilot and to get them to pass the flight test.
+When someone comes to me to learn how to fly, I tell them that I have two goals: to make them a safe pilot and to get them to pass the flight test.
 Since I began teaching in 2002, I have seen that we all learn differently and I approach each new pilot with an open mind.
 Together we try to figure out how to best pass on the skills, information, and habits required to be a safe, skilled pilot.
 I spend a lot of time discussing how to avoid accidents, high-risk areas and behavior, stalls and spins near the ground, and hazardous weather.
 As I have lots of experience flying in the mountains in a wide variety of aircraft, I also train pilots on how to properly prepare for mountain flying and treat this aviation niche with the proper respect it deserves.

 I have been flight instructing at Palo Alto airport since 2002 and I have been with Advantage Aviation since the beginning.
 I have successfully trained and signed off countless pilots for flight tests ranging from private pilot certificates to airline transport pilot, and everything in between.
 I work in aviation full time.
-I have over 12,000 hours of flight time, all in general aviation aircraft.
-I have worked as a test pilot for 2 years and am currently training pilots in piston and turbine, single and multi-engine airplanes, ranging from pressurized, turbocharged, technically advanced airplanes with the most modern avionics and autopilot systems, to the most basic trainers.
+I have over 14,000 hours of flight time, almost all in general aviation aircraft.
+I have worked as a test pilot for 4 years and am currently training pilots in piston and turbine, single and multi-engine airplanes, ranging from pressurized, turbocharged, technically advanced airplanes with the most modern avionics and autopilot systems, to the most basic trainers.

 Never have I received any violations, disciplinary action, and am proud to say that I have never even scratched an airplane, much less had any accidents or incidents.